mollymori3/DSOR651_project/README.md

 The following content outlines the context of the final project.

 ## 1. Algorithm Purpose
-The purpose of the algorithm is to generate a user-specified number of random forest models in parallel on a given dataset.
+The purpose of the algorithm is to use parallel processing for generating random forests on a user-specified number of partitions.
+The algorithm allows the user to define four different hyperparameters.
+After all models are generated on the partitions, the accuracies are reported and compared for best result.

 ## 2. Hyperparameters
 There are four user-specified hyperparameters: